 With 1994 Olympic speedskating gold medalist, Dan Jansen (USA), at Rich's Department Store in Atlanta to celebrate the introduction of a special Swatch Watch collection on 19 July 1995.

-Before I close, I want to thank one more very special person.
-Kyle Whelliston (Philadelphia, PA) designed this site, and gave me everything I asked for -- and more.
+Kyle Whelliston (Philadelphia, PA) designed this site, and gave everything that was asked for -- and more.
 He's an extremely gifted and talented young man, and a real web "master" in every sense of the word.
-I believe his graphic and technical expertise is rivalled by very few, but I'll let you make that determination.
-Our shared passion for Olympic history and collecting Olympic Memorabilia brought us together on this project, and formed the foundation for our collaboration and friendship.
-May both continue for many years to come.
+I believe his graphic and technical expertise is rivaled by very few.

 Here's hoping you enjoy OLYMPIAN ARTIFACTS and come back often!